Format Training and Troubleshooting

-Campus wide, the most popular style guides are APA (5th or 6th edition), MLA and Chicago.
-TAD Services is happy to honor any style guide a student wishes to use provided the front matter, margins and page order laid out in the TAD Guidelines is in tact.
+Campus wide, the most popular style guides are APA (5th or 6th edition), MLA, and Chicago.
+TAD Services is happy to honor any style guide a student wishes to use provided the front matter, page order and other minimum formatting requirements are met.

 Above all, TAD Services exists to help you produce a professional research document that represents your abilities, your college and the university in a positive light.
 Because all Electronic Theses and Dissertations (ETDs) are available for a full text download and indexed by all major search engines, it is in your best interests to ensure your document is consistently formatted, free from errors and easy to read.

 If you cannot find the answer you need in the resources linked above, please email email@example.com for additional assistance.